 The major software packages currently used for these images include Sequence Generator Pro, MaximDL IP and Gimp.
 Sequence Generator (SGP) is used to control the camera and gather the images.
 MaximDL is used for stacking, filtering and stretching the images.
 Gimp is a general purpose graphics package used here for final processing, cropping, resizing and format conversions.

 Besides these major packages, there are also a few more utilities and drivers.
 In fact, the dedicated astronomy laptop I put together a few years ago is now getting kind of full with various utilities and other packages.
 Most notably, PHD is used for running the auto-guider and Starry Night Pro is my planetarium package.

 And there are also very helpful utilties like ModelCreator, MountWizzard and the 10Micron tools for automating the sky modelling and controlling and updating the 10Micron mount.
 EQMOD is often used for connecting to and controlling the Sky-Watcher mounts.
 Besides all these, there are various drivers for things like the Rigel and Optec focusers, MBox weather station and other ASCOM related gear.

 Publishing is done manually through the file management option on the website control interface.
 I can also use an FTP client if I like but so far the web interface works well enough.
 The site is hosted by SaveOnHosting, a very good hosting company for sites like this.
 They are located in Calgary, Alberta.

-The site uses a Windows server platform and runs in the Microsoft ASP.NET framework.
-The live server delivering site content on the public internet is owned and operated by the hosting company.
+The site uses the Windows server platform and runs under the Microsoft ASP.NET framework.
+The live server delivering site content to the public internet is owned and operated by the hosting company.